 - Particulate Matter

-If inhaled, particulate matter can penetrate deep into the lung and injure tissue as illustrated in this video clip.
+If inhaled, particulate matter can penetrate deep into the lung and injure tissue as illustrated in this link.
 Firefighters and first responders are at high risk of exposure.

 The EPA “is concerned about particles that are 10 micrometers in diameter or smaller because those are the particles that generally pass through the throat and nose and enter the lungs.
 Once inhaled, these particles can affect the heart and lungs and cause serious health effects.”